Words and interview by Jacob Sawyer. Brian Anderson portrait by Ryan Flynn

 Yeah it’s really good for kids to watch because I tell ya, Tom Knox.
 He is just skating whatever ledges he has and doing ollie to nosepick.
 Ollie to pivot to tail block and blunt to pivot to forward on a curb.
 Those are things that are accessible even if you are learning to skate to this day, you get to see him tic taccing.
 Watching him, and it’s not even cheesy to say this, it’s true, the guy is really at one with his board.
 He is really skating street and in place.

 If somebody doesn’t have access to a skate park you could hit up a little cinder block in your yard and try a blunt to pivot to pop out forward and really get used to getting in and out of things, blunts and tail blocks and ollie to tails.
-Then if you learn to drop in and start skating a ramp you can take all of those curb tricks to a mini ramp and then they’re you go, that starts your path.
+Then if you learn to drop in and start skating a ramp you can take all of those curb tricks to a mini ramp and then there you go, that starts your path.
 So yeah kids should definitely watch the video, it’s a cool roots of street skating, vertical and there might even be some freestyle in it who knows.

 There is.
 Joe Humeres has a few seconds of freestyle in there.